MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/multi-enterprises.md

                         buttonElement.disabled = false;
                     };

-                    // 3.2 Prepare the city ids.
+                    // 3.2 Prepare the City IDs.
                     const londonCityId = 'Your London city id';
                     const parisCityId = 'Your Paris city id';

                     initializeButton('london-button', londonCityId, 'London hotels');
                     initializeButton('paris-button', parisCityId, 'Paris hotel');
                 }
                 // 4.
-This guide is written for production environment.
+Note - this guide is written for the Production environment.
             );
         </script>
     </body>
 </html>
 ```

-### 1. Install Booking Engine loader script
+### 1. Install booking engine loader script

-For more details see [getting started section for installing Booking Engine loader script](../getting-started.md#install-booking-engine-loader-script).
+For more details, see [Install booking engine loader script](../getting-started.md#step-1-install-booking-engine-loader-script).

-### 2. Add buttons for opening Booking Engine with specific city preselected
+### 2. Add buttons for opening the Booking Engine with specific city pre-selected

 Buttons are disabled on page load, so users can't click the buttons until the Booking Engine Widget is ready to be used.
 We enable it later when it's ready.

 ### 3. Initialize Booking Engine Widget

-#### 3.1 Set configuration ids of your Booking Engine
+For more details, see [Initialize Booking Engine Widget](../getting-started.md#step-2-initialize-booking-engine-widget).

-If you are not sure where to find the configuration ids, see [where to get configuration id](../../faq.md#where-to-get-configuration-id) for details.
+If you are not sure where to find the Configuration ID, see the [FAQ](../../FAQ/README.md#where-can-i-get-configuration-id).

-#### 3.2 Prepare the city ids

-Even though it's called location in the UI, the api needs a city id.
+Even though it's called 'location' in the User Interface, the API needs a City ID.

-If you are not sure where to find the city id, see [where to get city id](../../faq.md#where-to-get-city-id) for details.
+If you are not sure where to find the City ID, see the [FAQ](../../FAQ/README.md#where-can-i-get-city-id) for details.

-If you have several hotels from the same city/location, the city id is the same in all of them.
-So use the first one you'll find.
+If you have several hotels from the same location, the then the City ID is the same in all of them.

-### 4. This guide is written for production environment
+### 4. This guide is written for the Production environment

-If you want to test this code in different environment, please refer to our guide for [testing in demo/staging/testing environment](./testing-in-staging-environment.md).
+If you want to test this code in a different environment, please refer to our guide for [Testing in the Demo environment](testing-in-demo-environment.md).

 ## Conclusion

-In this article, you've learned how to use multi-enterprise Booking Engine and how to set the preselected city/location.
+In this guide, you've learned how to use a multi-enterprise Booking Engine and how to set a pre-selected city/location.

-Booking Engine Widget API supports more than preselecting city/location and opening it.
-See the other [Booking Engine Widget API options](../reference.md) to find other options you could use.
-You can also check out some [other use cases](./README.md).
+The Booking Engine Widget API supports more than just pr-selecting city or location - see the full [Booking Engine Widget API Reference](../reference.md) to find other options you could use.